by Rebecca Walker

 Hardcover, 210 pages, Penguin Group USA, List Price: $24.95 |

 An award-winning writer describes how she avoided becoming pregnant for some fifteen years due to a variety of circumstances and the transforming journey that ensued when she eventually elected to become a mother.

 July 9, 2008 Author Rebecca Walker and her mother, novelist Alice Walker, had a very public falling out over what Rebecca calls her mother's "fanatical feminist views."
 Farai Chideya talks with Rebecca and psychologist Phyllis Chesler about motherhood, feminism, and forgiveness.

-Writer Rebecca Walker says her famous mother, novelist Alice Walker, taught her that a feminist should be wary of motherhood.
+May 11, 2007 Writer Rebecca Walker says her famous mother, novelist Alice Walker, taught her that a feminist should be wary of motherhood.
 But, Walker writes in her new memoir, "Baby Love: Choosing Motherhood After a Lifetime of Ambivalence, after 15 years of doubt she decided it was time to have a baby.
 She talks to host Farai Chideya about her pregnancy and thoughts on motherhood.

 <iframe src="http://www.npr.org/player/embed/10140548/10140551" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">

 Become an NPR sponsor